Fijiana through to semi-final

 [File Photo]

-The Fijiana turned the tables with their unexpected win to the USA with a 19-14 full-time score.
+The Fijiana kept fans on the edge of their seats with their unexpected win to the USA with a 19-14 full-time score.

-The USA started off leading 6-0 with a try from Cheta Emba and a successful conversion by Alev Kelter.
+The USA started strong with a try from Cheta Emba and a successful conversion by Alev Kelter.

 Fijianas Ana Maria Naimasi managed to level up in the 8th minute with Lavena Cavuru’s successful conversion.